kyleterry/tenyks/README.md

 ```

 Tenyks is a service oriented IRC bot rewritten in Go.
 Service/core
-communication is handles by Redis Pub/Sub via json payloads.
+communication is handled by Redis Pub/Sub via json payloads.

 The core acts like a relay between IRC channels and remote services.
 When a
 message comes in from IRC, that message is turned into a json data structure,